BridgesLab/FellowshipWorkshopDocuments/Candidate.md

 It is best to write this document along with the personal statement section of your biosketch.
 Here are the [NIH fellowship biosketch instructions](https://grants.nih.gov/grants/how-to-apply-application-guide/forms-h/general/g.240-r&r-seniorkey-person-profile-(expanded)-form.htm#Instructions).
 Both documents should highlight your background and accomplishments to date.

 Very early in the application you should give the reviewer a clear sense of who you are right now, and what you hope to become by the end of this funding period.
-This will be part of the document **Applicant's Background and Goals for Fellowship Training**.
-The first part of the candidate information is section A.  "Doctoral Dissertation and Research Experience".
-We will cover sections B (Training Goals and Objectives) and C (Activities Planned Under this Award).
-We will cover these latter two sections in the [Training Plan](Training_Plan.md) document.
+This will be part of the document **Candidate’s Goals, Preparedness, and Potential**.
+A separate document will cover [Training Activities and Timeline](Training_Plan.md) document.

-> From the [NIH instructions](https://grants.nih.gov/grants/how-to-apply-application-guide/forms-e/general/g.430-phs-fellowship-supplemental-form.htm#2): Briefly summarize your past research experience, results, and conclusions, and describe how that experience relates to the proposed fellowship.
+> From the [NIH instructions](https://grants.nih.gov/grants/how-to-apply-application-guide/forms-i/general/g.430-phs-fellowship-supplemental-form.htm#2): Briefly summarize your past research experience, results, and conclusions, and describe how that experience relates to the proposed fellowship.
 In some cases, a proposed fellowship may build directly on previous research experiences, results, and conclusions.
 In other situations, past research experiences may lead a candidate to apply for a fellowship in a new or different area of research.
 Do not list academic courses in this section.
 Include a narrative of your planned doctoral dissertation (may be preliminary).

 ### Defining Yourself Now